 The severance pay which qualifies for this deduction is limited to the amount of severance pay included in your federal adjusted gross income or $35,000, whichever is less.

-Enter this deduction on line 43 on page 3 of your Form D-400.
-This amount will become part of the total line 9 amount on page 1 of your Form D-400.
+Enter this deduction on line 45 on page 3 of your Form D-400.
+This amount will become part of the amount on line 9 of page 1 of your Form D-400.

 For tax years beginning on or after January 1, 2014, this deduction is no longer available.

 Note: There is no longer a deduction of up to $35,000 for severance wages you received as a result of your permanent involuntary termination from employment through no fault of your own.
 Therefore, all severance wages are subject to North Carolina withholding.

 - Tax Information